citahub/citahub-docs/docs/cita/rpc-guide/rpc.md

 * Returns

-`Data` - the abi from the given address.
+`Data` - the abi from the given address, base on the given `BlockNumber`

 * Example